Faywyrr/Better-DeezerRPC/README.md

 # Better Deezer-RPC

 Better Deezer-RPC is the only Rich Presence for Deezer to integrate **DIRECTLY** into the default Deezer desktop application.
-</br>No need for additional installation, a small batch script is enough!
+</br>No need for additional installation, a small script is enough!

 ## Example